Quantitative Accelerated Life Testing Data Analysis

 - Failure Rate: The number of failures per unit time that can be expected to occur for the product at a given stress level.

-- Warranty Time: The estimated time when the reliability will be equal to a specified goal at a given stress level.
+- Reliable Life (warranty time): The estimated time when the reliability will be equal to a specified goal at a given stress level.
 For example, the estimated time of operation at a given stress level is 4 years for a reliability of 90%.

 - B(X) Life: The estimated time when the probability of failure will reach a specified point (X%) at a given stress level.
 For example, if 10% of the products are expected to fail by 4 years of operation at a given stress level, then the B(10) life is 4 years.
-(Note that this is equivalent to a warranty time of 4 years for a 90% reliability.)
+(Note that this is equivalent to a reliable life of 4 years for a 90% reliability.)

 - Acceleration Factor: A unitless number that relates a product's life at an accelerated stress level to the life at the use stress level.